keu/docs/astro/add-user.md

 2. Find the user in the **Members** list and then click **Edit**.

 3. Optional.
 Edit the user's role.
-See [User permissions](user-permissions.md).
+See [Update Organization roles](user-permissions.md#update-organization-roles).

 4. If you updated the user's role, click **Update member**.
 To delete the user, click **Remove member**.